MitchHA/home-assistant/README.md

 Have Nest Thermostat in the hallway also pulling in the hallway temps.
 Amazon Dot in the living room provides voice control into HA using emulated hue.

+An old Android phone running IP Webcam provides a camera feed of the front of the house.

 ![Screenshot of Home View](https://raw.githubusercontent.com/BertrumUK/home-assistant/master/Screenshots/main%20page.png)
 ![Screenshot of Home View](https://raw.githubusercontent.com/BertrumUK/home-assistant/master/Screenshots/travel.png)